Keyboard shortcuts

 Create a CTE named people and use it in the main query:

-WITH people AS (
+WITH chinstrap_penguins AS (

 )